Kirtibg/Course-Registration-Website/README.md

 ## Install

-    $ clone/download the project from the link: https://github.com/Kirtibg/Course-Registration
-    $ In the terminal, go to the directory where the extracted folder is saved
+   Clone/download the project from the link: https://github.com/Kirtibg/Course-Registration In the terminal, go to the directory where the extracted folder is saved Open the prject folder
-    $ go inside the folder
    Now install the following modules using commands:

      $ npm install express
      $ npm install express-session
      $ npm install pug